mullenkamp/nasadap/README.rst

 New users must register an account `here <https://urs.earthdata.nasa.gov/users/new>`_ to get a username and password to access the data via nasaprecip.

-..
-Documentation
-.. --------------
-..
-The primary documentation for the package can be found `here <http://hydrointerp.readthedocs.io>`_.

 Installation
 ------------
 nasaprecip can be installed via pip or conda::